-- Submits a Company Tax Return and full statutory accounts to HMRC every year.
+- deliver a Company Tax Return and full statutory accounts to HMRC every year

 Active company requirements for Companies House

-Companies House requires all active companies (those that have been incorporated) to file annual confirmation statements (previously annual returns) and annual accounts every year, even when they are not trading.
+Companies House requires all active companies to file annual Confirmation Statements (previously called ‘annual returns’) and annual accounts every year, even when they are not trading (i.e. dormant)